-In the first year of our three year plan we continue to make progress despite challenging market conditions:
+In the first year of our three year plan we continue to make progress despite challenging market conditions and overall firm performance.

-- 2. At graduate level we aim to have 50% female representation.
-In the past year we have increased female representation on our graduate programmes from 43% to 48%;
+- 2) At graduate level we aim to have 50% female representation.
+In the past year we have increased this from 43% to 47%

-To help us achieve these targets we have implemented a number of initiatives to supplement our ongoing efforts, including:
+To help us achieve these targets we have implemented a number of initiatives to supplement our ongoing efforts.
+We have:

-- ・Launched our first returners programme in Technology;
+- ・Launched our first returners programme in our Technology division

-- ・Launched a Gender Balance Sponsors Programme, through our Gender Balance Network, which consists of cross divisional leaders to help us deliver our gender balance goals;
+- ・Launched Gender Balance Sponsors Programme which consists of cross divisional group of leaders who will help us deliver our gender balance goals

-- ・Continued investment in our Parental Transitions support and coaching including mandatory training for line managers; and
+- ・Continued investment in our Parental Transitions support and coaching including mandatory training for line managers

-- ・Introduced D&I objectives and gender diversity targets for all senior management.
+- ・Introduced D&I objectives and gender diversity targets for all senior leaders

-Our Board, Executive Committee and senior management recognise that we still have some way to go to achieve our targets.
-They are fully committed to monitoring our gender balance and focusing on ways to improve our recruitment, development and retention efforts in order to achieve the goals set in 2018.
+We recognise that we still have some way to go to achieve our targets and our Executive Committee and senior leaders are fully committed to continuing to monitor our gender balance and to focus on ways we can improve our recruitment, development and retention efforts in order to do this.